-The Civil Rights and Racial Justice Program works to end the criminalization of poverty in Virginia by exposing and addressing the connections among policing, poverty, race, and injustice.
-Through a strategic mix of community organizing, local and statewide policy advocacy, and impact litigation, this program works to reform our criminal legal system’s over reliance on incarceration and to dismantle systems of racial injustice.
+The Civil Rights & Racial Justice Program (CRRJ) works to end the criminalization of poverty in Virginia by exposing and addressing the injustice that results from criminal legal system policies- from policing decisions to court practices to state-sanctioned barriers to reentry- that target people because of poverty and race.
+Through a strategic mix of community organizing, local and statewide policy advocacy, and impact litigation, this program works to reform our criminal legal system’s over-reliance on incarceration and perpetuation of racial injustice.

 Our systemic reform efforts seek to: